Is ADA Compliance the Same as 508 Compliance?

 WCAG in ADA and Section 508 Compliance

-The Web Content Accessibility Guidelines provide authoritative standards for accessible web design.
-Published and revised by the World Wide Web Consortium (W3C), WCAG lists distinct “success criteria” for websites and other digital properties.
+WCAG provides authoritative standards for accessible web design.
+Published and revised by the World Wide Web Consortium (W3C).
+WCAG lists distinct “success criteria” for websites and other digital formats.
 These criteria allow webmasters to find and improve site elements that fail to comply with the ADA or Section 508.

-Following a 2018 update, Section 508 explicitly requires regulated websites to conform to WCAG 2.0 standards at the AA level.
-(WCAG specifies three levels of conformance, from A to AAA.
-Level AA includes all the Level A success criteria, with additional requirements to support assistive technologies, such as screen readers.)
+Following a 2018 update, Section 508 explicitly requires official websites to conform to WCAG 2.0 Level AA standards.
+(WCAG has three levels of conformance — from A to AAA.
+Level AA includes all the Level A success criteria with additional requirements to support assistive technologies, such as screen readers).

-So whether you’re concerned with creating an ADA-compliant website, complying with Section 508, or both, strive for compliance with Level AA WCAG success criteria.
-That begins with testing your site for WCAG failures.
+So whether you’re concerned with creating an ADA-compliant website, complying with Section 508, or both, strive to conform with WCAG 2.0 Level AA success criteria.
+The first step to meeting Level AA requirements: identifying existing WCAG failures on your site.

 An internet browser with blue gears, a keyboard, and a magnifying glass